susanadias/iban-app/README.md

      - After that, you can run public service Application.java
      - Or you can go target folder and execute public-service-0.0.1-SNAPSHOT.jar

-This public service must be configured with a IP public, so in this case is very important have autenthication
+This public service must be configured with a IP public, so in this case is very important have authentication:

-We can use, authentication with some token (spring security) and use SSL, but i don´t had time to development it.
+In this project, i didn´t time to implement the authentication, but it´s possible use spring security or OAuth2.

+An example of how to  development: https://dzone.com/articles/securing-rest-services-with-oauth2-in-springboot-1

 The goal of this public service, is consume all endpoints from the subscription service.